Jasmine Matthews

-Jasmine Matthews (born 24 March 1993) is an English footballer who plays as a defender for FA Women's National League club Burnley.
-She has previously played forWomen's Super League clubs for Liverpool and Bristol City, as well as English under-17, under-19 and under-23 national teams.
+Jasmine Matthews (born 24 March 1993) is an English footballer who plays as a defender for Women's Super League 2 club Wolverhampton Wanderers.

+She has previously played for Women's Super League clubs for Liverpool and Bristol City, as well as English under-17, under-19 and under-23 national teams.

 Club career

 Matthews signed with Bristol City ahead of the 2011 FA WSL season.
 She made her debut for the senior squad during a match against Birmingham City L.F.C. on 14 April 2011.
 She made seven appearances during her first season with Bristol.
 The team finished in fifth place with a record.
 During the 2012 FA WSL season, Matthews made seven appearances helping the team finish in fourth place with a record.

 In 2014, Matthews played for Bristol in the 2014–15 UEFA Women's Champions League.
 Bristol was the only English team to make the quarterfinals where they were eliminated by eventual winners Frankfurt.
 In 2015, she competed in the 2015–16 UEFA Women's Champions League for the second time.

 In July 2018, Matthews signed for Liverpool.

 After one season with Liverpool, it was announced on 12 July 2019 that Matthews was returning to Bristol City ahead of the 2019–20 season.

+On 6 August 2025, Matthews joined Burnley on a permanent transfer.

+On 24 June 2026, Matthews joined Wolves.